 Credit: Alex Glades

-Many of these manufacturer-specific technologies are challenging conventional protection with introductions of new materials like the D30 impact protection gel.
+Many of these manufacturer-specific technologies are challenging conventional protection with the introduction of new materials like the D30 impact protection gel.
 This particularly advanced protection science uses a gel-like, non-Newtonian substance with variable viscosities, allowing it to harden on impact.
-Another forefront in brain bucket protection comes from Koroyd, who take its inspiration directly from car crashes.
+Another forefront in brain bucket protection comes from Koroyd, which takes its inspiration directly from car crashes.
 Their product uses a welded tube core designed to mimic crumple zones on a vehicle by having consistent and instant force absorption throughout specific parts of each helmet.
-Similarly, Lazer has created its advanced proprietary protection, KinetiCore, which also imitates the crumple zones on a vehicle.
+Similarly, Lazer has created its advanced proprietary protection, Kineticore, which also imitates the crumple zones on a vehicle.
 However, their design is different due to its crumple zones being built into the helmet's vents.
-Their claim is that this allows for superior airflow while providing proper protection from direct and rotational impacts.
+They claim this allows for superior airflow while providing proper protection from direct and rotational impacts.

 Which technology is best?
 The jury is still out.
 We recommend doing some research and deciding for yourself.
-However, helmets that contain rotational and direct impact protection will better safeguard your dome when the gravel gives way.
 The cost of these systems has also come down in recent years, adding on average 5-10% to the price of a helmet, so we think they're worth the slight price increase.
-That's the whole point at the end of the day anyway, right?
-Protecting the brain.

-Most helmets we have tested here at GearLab have rotational impact protection of one kind or another.
+Most helmets we have tested have rotational impact protection of one kind or another.

 Credit: Nick Bruckbauer